 Smith College is a residential college; traditional-aged undergraduates are required to live on campus for four years.
 Limited numbers of students may be given permission to live off campus through the housing lottery process or by completing the Petition for Waiver of On-Campus Living Requirement Form, available in the student affairs office and given permission.
 Any requests outside of the spring lottery must be submitted in writing to the Assistant Director of Residence Life by June 1 (for first semester) and December 1 (for second semester).
 Transfer students who are of traditional college age may also apply to live off campus by writing to the Assistant Director of Residence Life in the student affairs office at the time of application for admission.
 Very few exceptions will be made, and further documentation to support one’s request will be required.
 All requests after the housing lottery will be reviewed and decided by the off-campus housing board.

-All new students will receive and sign a copy of the room-and-board contract upon arrival on campus or during the summer, along with their housing assignment.
-Returning students receive copies at room draw.
-Houses open for new students on Thursday, August 28 from 1-4 pm or Friday, August 29, from 9 am-10:30 am.
-Returning students may move in Tuesday, September 2, from 1-4 pm or Wednesday September 3 from 9 am-noon.
+All new students will receive and a copy of the housing contract electronically when they fill out the Residence Life Information Form.
+Returning students get this during the room selection process.
+Houses open for new students on Wednesday, September 2 from 8:30 am - 12:30 pm.
+Returning students may move in Sunday, September 6, from 1-4 pm or Tuesday September 8 from 9 am-noon.

 Closing and opening dates and times of houses are publicized on campus prior to vacations and are posted on the residence life website.
 These closing dates represent the end of each semester.
 Students are expected to make house departure and travel plans accordingly.
 All houses (including the Friedman apartments) are closed for winter break, except Cutter and Ziskind for international students; 150 Elm Street and Conway House for Ada Comstock Scholars, and 47 Belmont for graduate students.